Continued from Thailand – Laos: Day 4 – Part 4 – Review of Maggie Guesthouse and Journey to Hua Hin. For pre-travel, please refer here.

 The time is not yet 4.00 pm.
 So, there are many more stalls in the Night Market that have not yet opened.

 There are many small toys.
-We had to calm down Aqif who had started to behave because of the toys.
+So we had to calm down Aqif, who had started to behave because of the toys.